2026 Guide to MOFA, Apostille, and Document Attestation

 Only if the receiving country requires a printed copy.

-Many companies accept it, but some still require Apostille/MOFA.
+Many companies accept it, but some still require Apostille or MOFA.

 Yes, as long as the issuing institution provides the proper documents.